adham618/adham618/README.md

 ### Hi there 👋

-My name is Adham Tarek.
-I’m experienced in Javascript, React, Redux, TypeScript, Next.js, etc.
+My Name is Adham.
+I’m a Frontend Engineer experienced in Javascript, React, Redux, TypeScript, Next.js, etc.

 I like designing and build beautiful and functional websites and web applications, taking special care to produce clear and understandable code.